Directions for Use

 Depending on the wood you are stabilizing and the vacuum pump you are using, it could take anywhere from 30 minutes to a number of hours to fully evacuate the air and stabilize your blanks.
 If your wood contains any moisture at all, you will continue to get tiny bubbles for MANY hours.
 I suggest drying your wood as mentioned above.
 Keep the vacuum going until you see very few bubbles coming from the blanks.
 After all the air has been evacuated, release the vacuum and turn off your pump.
 (It is really important to not shut off your pump while under vacuum if you are using a rotary vane pump.
 You may cause premature wear on your pump.)

 Allow the blanks to soak for twice as long as you had them under vacuum at a minimum.
 A longer soak, up to overnight, will yield better results in many species of wood.
 Remember, the majority of resin uptake occurs AFTER you release the vacuum.
-If you are using one of my acrylic chambers, DO NOT ALLOW THE BLANKS TO SOAK IN THE CHAMBER FOR AN EXTENDED PERIOD OF TIME.
+If you are using one of my acrylic chambers (Square or rectangular ones), DO NOT ALLOW THE BLANKS TO SOAK IN THE CHAMBER FOR AN EXTENDED PERIOD OF TIME.
 COSMETIC DAMAGE TO YOUR CHAMBER IS LIKELY TO OCCUR.
 If you want to allow them to soak longer, remove them from the chamber and soak them in a different container or a zip lock bag.
 This will also free up your chamber for further use.
 This does not apply to my JuiceProof Chambers.
-Contrary to what a competitor is saying on the Internet, if you do happen to leave the resin in the chamber, your chamber will NOT fail.
+If you do happen to leave the resin in the chamber, your chamber will NOT fail.
 It will simply develop a slime on the inside of the chamber that is difficult to remove.
 Also, based on extensive testing and the physics behind vacuum impregnation, soaking for days does not provide significant improvement in the amount of resin retained in the blank.